zencart/documentation/content/user/email/advanced_email_troubleshooting_2.md

 1.  change transport methods (ask your host what's best ... they should know how they've configured your server).
     *   **NOTE:** `SMTPAUTH` is least likely to end up getting treated as spam.
-2.  change send-from email addresses (Admin->Configuration->Email Options).
+2.  change send-from email addresses (Admin > Configuration > Email Options).
 This should be an email associated with your server's domain.
 Preferably not a "free email account" such as Gmail, since your server is *not* a Gmail server and therefore your emails would be seen as spammy impersonation attempts, unless you're using SMTPAUTH properly configured for your account.
     *   MAKE SURE THE ADDRESS IS VALID.
     *   It is recommended to use an email account linked to the same domain name as your store.
 Attempting to masquerade with a different email address makes your emails prime candidates for being treated as junkmail, and thus not delivered.
 3.  change send-to email addresses ...
 DO NOT TEST USING FREE MAIL SERVICES ... your mail is often dropped to a junkmail black hole.